tjrosset/312_project/README.md

 To view Overworld cd into Game, enter command python3 server.py, and navigate to localhost:8000.
 The current version attempts to read a json string to parse and update all player position on screen.
 Once a database is established we intended to send a json string to all users where they can parse and update the Overworld on their end while sending their position as a json back to the server.

-To test json function, $ npm i -g json-server then $ json-server --watch players.json \n Any update to the file will seen when navigating to localhost:8000/Add
+To test json function, $ npm i -g json-server then $ json-server --watch players.json Any update to the file will seen when navigating to localhost:8000/Add
 This method was used to test parsing and will change.